How to Register for the MCAT

 The MCAT (Medical College Admission Test) is a critical step for aspiring medical students.
 Nearly all U.S. and Canadian medical schools require it as part of their admissions process.
 Proper registration planning ensures you secure your ideal test date and location—both of which fill up quickly.

-The Association of American Medical Colleges (AAMC) releases official registration dates in two phases:
+The Association of American Medical Colleges (AAMC) has opened registration for all January–September 2026 MCAT exam dates.

 How to Register for the MCAT in 7 Simple Steps